Cheshire1922/NahidaGC/README.md

 3. Run them and press on Start.cmd, if there are any issues you can open an Issue I guess, i'll try my best to help
 -----------------------------
 Ah also, make sure to patch your UserAssembly.dll
 as for the game itself, I can't link it sorry
+and no, this version will not be spamming you with "Kira go away"
+(actually I don't know if there is a way to turn it off I haven't bothered trying)